rust-tw/book-tw/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-03/src/main.rs:here}}
 ```

-<span class="caption">Listing 13-3: The business logic that prints the workout
+<span class="caption">範例 13-3: The business logic that prints the workout
 plans based on the inputs and calls to the `simulated_expensive_calculation`
 function</span>